ki4jgt/Book-of-the-Damned/README.md

 Or, the instability of certain nations, because of injustice.
 Those injustices will forever be recorded in Truth, and will continue to pop up until they are resolved.

 Call this God, or science.
 In absolute chaos, there are rules...
 An order to things.
 And these rules reach down to us, as we reach up to them.
 We reach up to something greater and larger than ourselves.
-Believing,  in full faith, that by trusting them, tomorrow will be better than today.
+Believing,  in full faith, that by trusting them, tomorrow will come.

 # ChatGPT's Dialogue With the Lie (Its Own Idea)